PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I'm the chosen one.
 Only I can bring peace and restore balance to the land," said the blonde Knight in Shining™ Armor.

-"You still don't understand," said the Ranger clad in mail.
+"You still don't understand," said the Ranger, clad-in-mail.
 He hiked up his sleeve and showed a mark that was burned into his arm.
 "This symbol of the Cruel God Azaz, signifies,"

 "Azaz my Az-ass! that your whore of a mother spilled bacon fat on you when you were a child. "